Superregnum: Eukaryota

 Conservation

-The Hairy-nosed Otter is the rarest otter in Asia, most likely verging on extinction in the northern parts of its range and of uncertain status elsewhere.
-There are only a few remaining viable populations, widely scattered in region.
-Species is threatened by loss of lowland wetland habitats, hunting for fur and meat, and accidental killing during fishing.[4].Although the population of the hairy nosed otter is unsure it is supposedly around 86.
+The hairy-nosed otter is the rarest otter in Asia, most likely verging on extinction in the northern parts of its range and of uncertain status elsewhere.
+Only a few viable populations remain, widely scattered in region.
+The species is threatened by loss of lowland wetland habitats, hunting for fur and meat, and accidental killing during fishing.[2]

 References